 "Portrait of a Family" by Arthur Devis‘Wasteheart’ by David Whippman The Society July 13, 2018 Beauty, Poetry 10 Comments The precious are so easy to neglect: I let them down, my family and my friends.
 It’s futile if I offer my respect – Today is much too late to make amends.
 Nothing is left for me to do or say.
 The fact is: my priorities were wrong.
 So much affection simply poured away: I see that now; why did it take so long?
 My time, my love: I squandered them, instead Of using them.
 It can’t be altered now; most of those I should have loved are dead.
 The waste of it all: how could I allow The waves of my emotions to break and roar Upon a distant and irrelevant shore?
 David Whippman is a British poet, now retired after a career in healthcare.
 Over the years he’s had quite a few poems, articles and short stories published in various magazines.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 10 Responses Joseph Tessitore July 13, 2018 Beautiful, powerful poem!
 Well done, David!
 Reply Dave Whippman July 15, 2018 Thanks Joseph.
 Reply C.B.
 Anderson July 13, 2018 David, I hope that your life is not as grim as you have let on.
 I, too, have acted much too late in similar circumstances, but that’s water under the bridge, and, as always, we move on, if only to confront our loved ones in the afterlife, where everything is forgiven.
 After all, we are only human.
 Reply Dave Whippman July 15, 2018 Thanks CB.
 Yes, we have to see the glass half full, and think of whatever good we have managed.
 That said, regrets are part of being human, I think.
 But no, I would say all in all things have worked out ok for me – with a few hassles along the way!
 Reply Mark Stone July 13, 2018 David, Hello.
 Here are my comments.
 1. I would put a period at the end of L1 and L7.
 2. I very much like the sound of L3 & L4 because of their assonance and consonance.
 3. I don’t think you need a colon in L6.
 4. If you wanted to make the last 6 lines more consistently IP, here is one way.
 My suggested changes are in full caps.
 My time, my love: I squandered them, instead Of using them, AND MUCH TO MY REGRET, most of those I should have loved are dead.
 A TOTAL waste.
 I DON’T KNOW how I LET The waves of my emotions break and roar Upon a FAR, INCONSEQUENTIAL shore?
 5. A sad poem, but well crafted.
 Reply Dave Whippman July 15, 2018 Thanks Mark for a detailed and thoughtful critique.
 Punctuation is always a moot point in poetry isn’t it?
 For example, the school of thought that says the end of a line can itself be regarded as a comma or whatever.
 The change you suggest is structurally sound, but I am not sure it reads better.
 For me, “much to my regret” sounds a little too detached (I suppose that’s the word) for this piece.
 But really there is no right or wrong in this – any poem could be changed, and that’s part of the fun!
 Reply Satyananda Sarangi July 14, 2018 Greetings!
 The poem is powerful owing to its realistic tone.
 I must confess that this is one of the finer poems I have read of late.
 Regards Reply Dave Whippman July 15, 2018 Thanks Satyananda, glad you liked the poem.
 Reply E. V. July 19, 2018 You’ve written a timeless poem with a universal message.
 The closing lines are particularly powerful.
 Reply James Sale July 24, 2018 Very powerful poem David – it captures so well a terrible aspect of human life, the choices we make and the regrets that we have as a result.
 I like this poem a lot.
 Thank you.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.